q-umir/q-umir/README.md

 My name is Midory!

-I am a student of web development and data analysis 👩‍💻✨
+I am a student software development and data analysis 👩‍💻✨

 <!--
 **q-umir/q-umir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.